mkmchow/canto-gpt-realtime/README.md

-# Azure OpenAI Realtime API - WebRTC Implementation
+# 🥡 喂喂機 (WebRTC 版本)

-This project uses the **Azure OpenAI Realtime API via WebRTC** to provide low-latency, real-time voice conversations - matching the quality of the Azure AI Foundry Playground.
+This project uses the **Azure OpenAI Realtime API via WebRTC** to provide low-latency, real-time voice conversations in **Cantonese** - matching the quality of the Azure AI Foundry Playground.

 ## 🎯 Why WebRTC?